dhohirpradana/Python-Youtube-Search-Scraper/README.md

 # Python-Youtube-Search-Scraper

-Scrape YouTube video details whatever scroll you want
+Scrape YouTube video with details whatever scroll you want